learn-co-students/nyc-dumbo-web-120919/08-intro-to-sql/README.md

   3a.
 Write the SQL to show the game title, the review rating, and the player's name

-4. Write the SQL to add a review to a game for a player
+4. Write the SQL to create a review